xulihang/BasicCAT-website/_posts/2025-11-24-nano-banana-manga-translation.md

 ## 2025-12-08 Update

 After testing, as long as the input image size matches the output size, for example 1024×1024, the aspect ratio can be preserved.
 In this case, using it to remove text is not a problem.
 The new version of ImageTrans has integrated Gemini's image inpainting plugin.
+You need to get an API key at <https://aistudio.google.com/api-keys> or a third-party service to use it.

 Example: